SAP/fosstars-rating-core/docs/alternatives.md

 ## Core Infrastructure Initiative Best Practices Badge

-This project identifies best practices for open-source software and implements a badging system for those best practices.
+This project identifies best practices for open source software and implements a badging system for those best practices.
 It offers `passing`, `silver` or `gold` badges for a project.

 Here is what [the project page](https://github.com/coreinfrastructure/best-practices-badge) says: